REE Automotive: Sales

 The first P7 vehicles obtained FMVSS certification and were received by customers in early 2024.
 The company sold individual trucks to rental companies such as Penske and U-Haul so they can evaluate them for their truck rental fleets.
 The company had orders for over 900 trucks by December 2024 and planned to start fulfilling orders in the first half of 2025.

-Production pause and pivot to software
+Production halt and insolvency

+REE halted production in 2025 after it couldn't secure major automaker partners or large institutional buyers.
 The company announced in May 2025 that it will pause its production plans and focus instead on their software offerings to OEMs and technology companies.
+REE petitioned the court for insolvency in July 2026.